Case Studies Hub

 Chemical Transfer & Slurry Transport — QUANTM Electric Pump

 Engineered chemical transfer skid for high-solids slurry.
-Replaced air-operated units to reduce energy consumption (up to 80–91%) while maintaining continuous duty cycles and SCADA control.
+Replaced air-operated units to reduce energy consumption by up to 80–91% while maintaining continuous duty cycles and SCADA control.

 HCl Vapor Containment & Chemical Storage Safety

 Compliance-focused scrubber design engineered for hazardous chemical storage environments.
-Tuned airflow + dosing logic with redundant pH control for stable, inspection-friendly operation.
+Tuned airflow and dosing logic with redundant pH control for stable, inspection-ready operation.

 Industrial Wastewater Treatment System — Automated pH Neutralization

 Turnkey pH dosing and controls engineered to hold compliance under real plant conditions.
-Clean signal chain, probe protection, and SCADA integration with measured chemical reduction (~24%).
+Clean signal chain, probe protection, and SCADA integration produced measured chemical reduction of about 24%.

 City Water Treatment — SoloTech™ Hose Pump for Lime Slurry

-Calcium hydroxide (Ca(OH)₂) hard-sets during pauses — “concrete in the line.”
-LibertyCES matched chemistry to mechanics: single-roller compression + reversible clearing to eliminate clog shutdowns.
+Calcium hydroxide hard-sets during pauses.
+LibertyCES matched chemistry to mechanics with single-roller compression and reversible clearing to eliminate clog shutdowns and stabilize uptime.

 Industrial Water Filtration — UV + Resin Softening System

-Conditioning train engineered for stable blending: UV disinfection + resin softening with protective rinse cycles to keep media healthy and process water consistent.
+Conditioning train engineered for stable blending: UV disinfection plus resin softening with protective rinse cycles to keep media healthy and process water consistent.

 Instrumentation & Monitoring — Radar Level + Alarms + Interlocks

-Clean, non-contact level measurement engineered to drive real actions: pump interlocks, hi/lo alarms, and remote visibility without fouling or drift.
+Clean, non-contact level measurement engineered to drive real actions: pump interlocks, high and low alarms, and remote visibility without fouling or drift.

-LibertyCES designs skid-mounted chemical feed systems, industrial wastewater treatment systems, chemical transfer pump skids, OSHA-minded chemical storage packages, and industrial water filtration systems with the controls, containment, and instrumentation required for real plants.
-If your process involves corrosives, caustics, slurry, pH adjustment, or compliance risk — this is what “spec’d right” looks like.
+LibertyCES designs skid-mounted chemical feed systems, industrial wastewater treatment systems, chemical transfer pump skids, industrial storage packages, and industrial water filtration systems with the controls, containment, and instrumentation required for real plants.
+Use these internal pages to go deeper by system architecture, not just by product name.

 Your spec should run right the first time.

 Send your process notes, setpoints, chemicals, temperatures, and constraints.
-James will recommend a clean, compliant design and the exact components to match — no guesswork, no silent failures.
+James will recommend a clean, compliant design and the exact components to match.
+No guesswork.
+No silent failures.
+No sales call script.

 What is the difference between a septic tank and an industrial wastewater treatment system?

-A septic tank is a passive collection method, while an industrial wastewater treatment system is an active, engineered process.
-LibertyCES systems use real-time pH adjustment, precipitation/neutralization strategies, and filtration to condition water for compliant discharge or reuse.
+A septic tank is a passive collection method.
+An industrial wastewater treatment system is an active, engineered process.
+LibertyCES systems use real-time pH adjustment, precipitation and neutralization strategies, and filtration to condition water for compliant discharge or reuse.

 What are the OSHA requirements for chemical storage and transfer?